glynawe/Vanilla/vanilla.md

 | "a"..."z"          | a character between "a" and "z"                 |
 | ( *x* )            | parentheses for metasyntax rules                |

-Whitespace is allowed between the elements of grammar rule.
-Whitespace is *required* between alphanumeric elements.
+Whitespace is allowed between grammar rule tokens.
+Whitespace is *required* between alphanumeric tokens.
 E.g. between "var" and a NAME.
 The lexical rule WHITESPACE defines what whitespace is.
-Whitespace is *not* allowed between the elements of a lexical rule.
+Whitespace is not allowed between the characters of a lexical token.
 "CR" and "TAB" are examples of special characters.

 This is the metasyntax written in itself:

     Grammar     = Rule {Rule}.
-    Rule        = (GRAMRULE | LEXRULE) "=" {Options} ".".
+    Rule        = (GRAMRULE | LEXRULE) "=" [Options] ".".
     Options     = Sequence "|"... .
     Sequence    = {Group} | Group [KEYWORD "..."].
     Group       = Element | "{" Options "}" | "[" Options "]" | "(" Options ")".